What's an admin to do: Oracle's changed stance on production use of Java, going forward?

 Can you clarify "commercial" vs "production"?

 I had previously added this discussion as a new section in this post, as it is indeed an important question which rises out of information being shared in a couple of places by Oracle.
-But as I revise this post (see my explanation at the bottom here), I have decided that this is a topic that really deserves to be its own blog post, as I've seen the question asked elsewhere.
+But as I have been revising this post (see my explanation at the very bottom of this post), I have decided that this is a topic that really deserves to be its own blog post, as I've seen the question asked elsewhere.

 See that as a new post, Does Oracle's change regarding Java apply only to "commercial" use, or to ANY production use?.